Using Cilium Gateway API

 Advanced Features (Example: Canary Release)

-Gateway API greatly simplifies advanced deployment scenarios, such as Canary Release (weighted traffic distribution).
+The Gateway API greatly facilitates advanced deployment scenarios, such as Canary Release (weighted traffic distribution).

-Suppose we have a v2 version of our application.
-We can route 90% of the traffic to v1 and 10% to v2 simply by adjusting the weights in backendRefs:
+Assume we have a v2 of our application.
+We can distribute 90% of the traffic to v1 and 10% to v2 simply by adjusting the weights in backendRefs :

 apiVersion: gateway.networking.k8s.io/v1